KeisGSmit/PrideHackathon/README.md

 [Here are the wireframes for desktop, mobile and tablet for this project](assets/docs/wireframes.pdf).

 ### Features
+* There is a copyright function at the bottom that audomatically updates to the current year.
+* There is a hide / show function to show or hide the information for each date on click.
 * WHAT FEATURES ARE ONE THE SITE, LIKE SCOREBOARD, FUNCTIONS, SCROLLING ALERT BAR, ETC.

 ### Audio